jetbrains-academy/Functional_Programming_Scala/Expressions over Statements/Recursion/task.md

 We then sum the values returned from the recursive calls, which produces the final result.
 There are no `Tree`s in a `Leaf`, thus, we know it is the base case, and we can solve the problem right away.

+### Exercise

+Implement a tiny calculator `eval` and a printer `prefixPrinter` for arithmetic expressions.
+An expression is presented as its abstract syntax tree, where leaves contain numbers, while nodes correspond to the binary operators applied to subexpressions.
+For example, the tree `Node(Mult, Node(Plus, Leaf(1), Leaf(3)), Leaf(5))` corresponds to the expression `(1+3)*5`.
+The printer should convert an expression into the prefix form, in which the operator comes first, then the left operand followed by the right operand.
+Our tree should be printed as `* + 1 3 5`.